Form 990 Schedule L

 Part II - Loans to and/or From Interested Persons

-• Name of interested person
+Name of the interested person involved in the loan.

 Part III - Grants or Assistance Benefiting Interested Persons

-• Name of interested person
+Name of the interested person who received the grant or assistance.

-• Type of assistance
+Type of help provided.

 Part IV - Business Transactions Involving Interested Persons

-• Description of transaction
+Type of business transaction

 Part V - Supplemental Information